tomfong/simple-qr/README.md

 ## About

-Simple QR (簡易QR) is an app providing the simplest way to scan, create and store QR codes on your phone.
+Simple QR is an app providing the simplest way to scan, create and store QR codes on your phone.
 No backend service connected.
 No data collected.
 No ads.

 It's available on the App Store, Google Play and IzzyOnDroid.
 You can also download the apk from <a href="https://github.com/tomfong/simple-qr/releases">release</a>.